Will Dagger: York City Knights (Dual Reg)

-Will Dagger occasionally featured for the York City Knights in 2018, as part of Hull Kingston Rovers' dual registration partnership with the club.
+Dagger occasionally featured for the York City Knights in 2018, as part of Hull Kingston Rovers dual registration partnership with the club.

 Leigh Centurions (loan)

 It was revealed on 26 July 2018, that Dagger would spend the remainder of the 2018 rugby league season at the Leigh Centurions, on a loan basis from his parent-club Hull Kingston Rovers.

 Dagger was followed to the Leigh Centurions by two of his current Hull Kingston Rovers teammates in Josh Johnson and Jordan Walne as part of the same loan deal.

-Dagger made his Leigh Centurions' début against the Sheffield Eagles on 29 July 2018, in a 34-10 triumph in the Championship league competition.
+Dagger made his Leigh Centurions début against the Sheffield Eagles on 29 July 2018, in a 34-10 triumph in the Championship league competition.